tstahn/TYPO3-FAL-Quota/Documentation/Installation/Index.rst

 ==============

 The extension adds some fields to the `sys_file_storage` database table to store quota configuration per storage.
-After the extension has been successfully installed, `TYPO3 System Maintainers` get access to a new backend module in the :guilabel:`ADMIN TOOLS` section [1]:
+After the extension has been successfully installed, access to a new backend module `FAL Quota` in the :guilabel:`FILE` section [1] may be enabled for Backend Users and Groups via TYPO3 module configuration:

 .. figure:: ../Images/BackendModule.png
    :class: with-shadow
    :alt: Backend module

-   Default backend module for TYPO3 System Maintainers
+   Default backend module

 The module provides an overview for all storages currently sorted by UID and their configured quota settings [2].